Exponential rate of convergence in current reservoirs: Acknowledgements

-1cm {\bf Acknowledgments.} The research has been partially supported by PRIN 2009 (prot.
-2009TA2595-002).
-The research of DT is partially supported by the FP7-REGPOT-2009-1 project ``Archimedes Center for Modeling, Analysis and Computation" (under grant agreement no 245749).
-M.E.V is partially supported by CNPq grants PQ 304217/2011-5 and 474233/2012-0.
+The research has been partially supported by PRIN 2009 (2009TA2595-002).
+The research of D.~Tsagkarogiannis is partially supported by the FP7-REGPOT-2009-1 project ``Archimedes Center for Modeling, Analysis and Computation'' (under grant agreement no. 245749).
+M. E. Vares is partially supported by CNPq grants PQ 304217/2011-5 and 474233/2012-0.